-Sound, fury, sexy, beauty…these are some of the things that I love about Pixel Cafe Cologne and their regular modelling partner Chucky Garcia.
-Anyone who’s familiar with our posts on Facebook knows that we usually share some of Pixel Cafe’s work every few weeks or so.
+Sound, fury, sexy, beauty … these are some of the things that I love about Pixel Cafe Cologne and their regular modelling partner Chucky Garcia.

 Pixel Cafe and Chucky Garcia are just fun, ladies and gentlemen.
 And good people, too.
 Perhaps it’s the joy in which they work – the unpretentious, un-serious, un self-important manner in which they go about their photography.
 Or maybe it’s the family/community feel to their photo shoots.
 Whatever it is, it’s hugely enjoyable.